collapsed-stacks/startups/questions/12374/what-is-the-value-of-my-company.md

 - tagged: `tech-company`, `valuation`
 - score: 5

-<p>I have been working on my start up in the enterprise HR tech area for the last two 2 years.
+I have been working on my start up in the enterprise HR tech area for the last two 2 years.
 We have a citizen integration inspired middleware that makes SAP integrations super easy.
-We have a cloud version as well as an installable version.</p>
+We have a cloud version as well as an installable version.

-<p>We don't have any customers insofar.
+We don't have any customers insofar.
 But that's looking to change with 3 big ($6 bill+) companies looking to buy our subscription.
-Since we're in HR Tech, our subscription is based on the number of employees a company has.</p>
+Since we're in HR Tech, our subscription is based on the number of employees a company has.

-<p>One of the companies has 70+k employees and they're looking to start with 20k employees (a few of their subsidiaries) for this year.
+One of the companies has 70+k employees and they're looking to start with 20k employees (a few of their subsidiaries) for this year.
 Per Employee per month is 30 cents: revenue is approx $7.2k/year and can increase based on employees at the customer to as much as $25k/year.
-Another customer on a similar note can bring in 20k more in revenue.</p>
+Another customer on a similar note can bring in 20k more in revenue.

-<p>Now, by the end of last year, I met a very successful sales/business development guy.
+Now, by the end of last year, I met a very successful sales/business development guy.
 We worked together on a pitch for a really big software vendor.
 A deal with them can open up atleast 20+ such aforementioned customers in the next 3-4 years.
 Of course, that also means that we have to increase our man power and other capacities.
 End of 3years, we project :
  ///Realistic  scenario: Revenue $400k | Profit -$280k(loss)
  ///Optimistic scenario: Revenue $700k | Profit -$44k(loss).
  Overall: Revenue $500k | Profit -$150k | trend +
- But if we manage upsell other products/consulting, then we start looking good on the profit front too.</p>
+ But if we manage upsell other products/consulting, then we start looking good on the profit front too.

-<p>Now, the new guy wants to pick up a stake in the company.
-He wants to put in $200k for a stake of 35%.<br>
+ Now, the new guy wants to pick up a stake in the company.
+He wants to put in $200k for a stake of 35%.
- His take: Without him, the company had no value and therefore he gets the first mover advantage.</p>
+ His take: Without him, the company had no value and therefore he gets the first mover advantage.

-<p>This I believe is too high.
+This I believe is too high.
 What are the repercussions of accepting this?
-What are my arguments to counter this and lower his stake to, say, 15-20%?</p>
+What are my arguments to counter this and lower his stake to, say, 15-20%?